Summer Food Service Program (SFSP) FAQ

-All kids 18 and under can eat for free at any of the meal sites that can be found by using the “Free Meals for Kids” app.
+New text: All kids 18 and under can eat for free at any of the meal sites that can be found by using the “Free Meals for Kids” app.

 This is an open meal program which means you do not need to call ahead, sign-up, or fill out paperwork!
 If you are 18 and under, you can simply show up and eat!